Is Gatorade safe for pregnancy? Here’s everything you need to know, plus other tips for the first time mom!

 Gatorade is safe to drink during pregnancy and can actually be incredibly beneficial.

-While it is generally considered a sports drink, it is safe to drink for non-athletes and even those who haven’t recently done exercise.
+Gatorade and other sports drinks like Powerade, are safe to drink for non-athletes and even those who haven’t recently done exercise.

-However, it is recommended that women engage in moderate exercise to ensure a healthy pregnancy and ideal pregnancy weight.
+However, it is recommended that women engage in moderate exercise and physical activity to ensure a healthy pregnancy and ideal pregnancy weight.
 Chose pregnancy workout ideas that offer a quick burn and don’t require positions that put you at risk for falls.

 NOTE: Drink Gatorade in moderation because it does contain a relatively high level of sugar.
 You’ll get less sugar than a can of soda, but it’s still something to keep an eye on.